Game Rules

 The Gardens Bonus

-When discarding to The Gardens, completing certain patterns grants you one additional action.
+When discarding to The Gardens, completing a sequence or a pair grants you one additional action.
+Cards must be adjacent, whether horizontally, vertically, or diagonally.

 Pair